motion/orbit/notes/next.md

 # productionize

+- typing while focused on a peek:
+  - reset index to 0 not -1, keeps the peek open as you filter things
 - doesnt follow monitor on add new monitor
 - deploy initial oauth step to digitalocean
 - need a way for people to suggest/vote features